FETA: A Benchmark for Few-Sample Task Transfer in Open-Domain Dialogue: Introduction

 \feta\;provides a resource for various future studies, e.g., on the generalizability of model architectures, and pre-training datasets that enable efficient transfer.
 In addition to task transfer, \feta\;can also facilitate the study of continual and multitask learning.

-In summary, our main contributions are: \begin{itemize} \item We create the first large-scale benchmark for task transfer in dialogue, with 132 source-target task pairs. \item Extensive experimentation on \feta\;in both the single-source and multi-source settings, and an in-depth analysis comparing models, learning algorithms, sample sizes, and task types, finding new and non-intuitive results. \item A readily extensible transfer learning framework that allows for rapid experimentation and an online leaderboard to encourage deeper research into task transfer. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We create the first large-scale benchmark for task transfer in dialogue, with 132 source-target task pairs. \item Extensive experimentation on \feta\;in both the single-source and multi-source settings, and an in-depth analysis comparing models, learning algorithms, sample sizes, and task types, finding new and non-intuitive results. \item A readily extensible transfer learning framework\footnote{\href{https://github.com/alon-albalak/TLiDB}{github.com/alon-albalak/TLiDB}} that allows for rapid experimentation and an online leaderboard\footnote{\href{https://alon-albalak.github.io/feta-website/}{alon-albalak.github.io/feta-website/}} to encourage deeper research into task transfer. \end{itemize}